25 Companies with College Tuition Reimbursement Programs

 Apple offers a few ways to help full-time employees with their education.
-The Apple Education Reimbursement program can help with formal education up to $5,250 for expenses, including tuition.
-Apple also has Apple University, which provides classes and training to help employees build skills.
+The Apple Education Reimbursement program can help with formal education up to $5,250.
+Apple also has Apple University, which provides classes and training to help employees build skills and earn certificates.

-Part and full-time employees at AT&T can receive tuition assistance up to $5,250 per year as long as they have worked a minimum of 6 months at the company.
-Most college degrees are eligible for tuition assistance, but you can’t receive tuition assistance for certification programs.
+Part and full-time employees at AT&T can receive tuition assistance up to $5,250 per year as long as they have worked a minimum of six months at the company.
+Most college degrees are eligible for tuition assistance, but you can’t receive tuition assistance for certificate programs.

 Bank of America

-Part-time and full-time employees who have worked at Bank of America for at least 6 months can get up to $5,250 in job-related college courses or degree programs covered each year.
+Part and full-time employees who have worked at Bank of America for at least six months can get up to $5,250 in job-related college courses or degree programs covered each year.

-Full-time employees that work at least 32 hours a week and have been employed for at least 6 months qualify for the Best Buy tuition assistance program which reimburses up to $3,500 per year towards education costs.
+Full-time employees who work at least 32 hours per week and have been employed for at least six months qualify for the Best Buy tuition assistance program, which reimburses up to $3,500 per year toward educational costs.

 Capital One's Education Assistance program reimburses up to $5,000 per year for courses taken by full-time associates and up to $2,500 per year for courses taken by part-time associates.

 Both hourly and salaried employees at Chipotle are eligible for tuition reimbursement.
-Employees can work toward a college degree, earn a GED, or study ESL, and Chipotle will contribute up to $5,250 annually to help cover tuition costs.
-For students who enroll in one of the specific degrees offered through their partner program, Chipotle pays 100% of tuition yearly.
+Employees can work toward a college degree, earn a GED, or study English as a second language (ESL), and Chipotle will contribute up to $5,250 annually to help cover costs.
+For students who enroll in one of the specific degrees offered through their partner program, Chipotle pays 100% of tuition annually.

-Full-time Comcast employees can qualify for tuition assistance for up to $5,750 undergrad annually.
-The employee has to enroll in a Comcast approved degree program.
-Learn more at Comcast.
+Full-time Comcast employees can qualify for tuition assistance for up to $5,750 annually.
+The employee has to enroll in a Comcast-approved degree program.

-Full-time employees who have worked at least 6 months at Fidelity, can receive payment assistance for up to 90% of education-related costs, with a maximum of $10,000 per year, toward a work-related certification or degree program.
+Full-time employees who have worked at least six months at Fidelity can receive assistance for up to 90% of education-related costs, with a maximum of $10,000 per year, toward a work-related certification or degree program.

-Ford has a generous education program for full-time employees that pays up to $6,000 per year in tuition and fees, after 90 days of employment, employees can enroll in a GED, Associate Degree, Bachelor Degree, or approved certificate programs from an accredited school to be eligible.
+Ford has a generous education program for full-time employees that pays up to $6,000 per year in tuition and fees.
+After 90 days of employment, employees can enroll in a GED, undergraduate program, or approved certificate program from an accredited school to be eligible for this benefit.

-Lowe's will pay up to $2,500 a year towards tuition for full-time employees that have worked there for at least one year.
+Lowe's will pay up to $2,500 per year toward tuition for full-time employees who have worked there for at least one year.

-McDonald's offers up to $3,000 a year in tuition assistance for employees that work a minimum of 30 hours a week and have the approval of their manager (15 hours weekly can get up to $2,500 annually).
-Employees are eligible after working 90 days.
+McDonald's offers up to $3,000 per year in tuition assistance for employees who work a minimum of 30 hours per week and have the approval of their manager.
+Employees who work at least 15 hours weekly can receive up to $2,500 annually.
+Employees are eligible after working for 90 days.

-In partnership with Purdue University global, Papa John’s reimburses 100% of any corporate employee’s tuition after working 90 days at a minimum of 20 hours a week.
+In partnership with Purdue University Global, Papa John’s reimburses 100% of any corporate employee’s tuition after working 90 days at a minimum of 20 hours per week.
 They cover undergraduate courses in business and information technology.

 Procter & Gamble

-Full-time employees of Procter & Gamble may qualify for a 80% reimbursement for pre-approved college education costs.
+Full-time employees of Procter & Gamble may qualify for an 80% reimbursement for pre-approved college education costs.
 Courses/programs must be related to current or potential positions within the company.

-Starbucks covers full tuition for benefits eligible employees who enroll in the College Achievement Plan.
+Starbucks covers full tuition for eligible employees who enroll in their College Achievement Plan.
 To participate, employees must enroll in an Arizona State University online degree program.
-An employee must work 240 paid hours to become eligible for the program, and work a minimum of 20 hours per week to remain eligible for the program.
+An employee must work 240 paid hours to become eligible for the program and work a minimum of 20 hours per week to remain eligible.

-Target covers the cost up to $3,000 for undergraduate degrees per year.
+Target covers up to $3,000 for undergraduate degrees per year.
 To be eligible, an employee must be employed when the course program begins and when the reimbursement is processed and paid.

-After 90 days of employment, all part and full-time T-Mobile employees are eligible for full-tuition coverage in one of their partner college online degree offerings.
-Also, part-time employees are eligible for $2,500 per year, and full-time employees are eligible for $5,000 per year in tuition assistance at accredited colleges.
+After 90 days of employment, all part and full-time T-Mobile employees are eligible for full tuition coverage in one of their partner college online degree offerings.
+In addition, part-time employees are eligible to receive up to $2,500 per year in tuition assistance at an accredited college, while full-time employees are eligible for up to $5,000 per year.

 Full-time employees at Verizon are eligible for up to $8,000 in tuition reimbursement each year.
-However, Verizon's program requires that the program be related to the company’s business.
-Non-job related college education is reimbursable up to $5,250 per year.
+However, Verizon's program requires that the education be related to the company’s business.
+Non-job-related college education is reimbursable up to $5,250 per year.